-The Center for Diversity and Inclusion provides educational presentations both on campus and in the local community.
-We invite faculty, staff, and community members to request one of our diversity presentations for their classes, staff meetings, or professional development trainings.
+The Center for Diversity and Inclusion provides educational presentations .
+We invite faculty and staff to request one of our diversity presentations for their classes, staff meetings, or professional development trainings.
 These engaging and interactive presentations are designed to promote awareness and critical thinking.
 Each presentation is 60 minutes.

 To request a presentation, please review the abstracts below and complete the Diversity Presentation Request Form.